To all who are in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father and the Lord Jesus Christ. Romans 1:7

 David’s Family Grows

-3 David took more wives at Jerusalem, and David became the father of more sons and daughters.
+3 David took more wives at Jerusalem, and David fathered more sons and daughters.
 4 These are the names of the children whom he had in Jerusalem: Shammua, Shobab, Nathan, Solomon, 5 Ibhar, Elishua, Elpelet, 6 Nogah, Nepheg, Japhia, 7 Elishama, Beeliada, and Eliphelet.

 Two Victories over the Philistines

-“God has broken my enemies by my hand, like waters breaking out.”
+“God has broken through my enemies by my hand, like waters bursting forth.”